jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 ##### Logical Data Partitioning

-Logical data partitioning is a technique used to store data from multiple tenants in a single physical repository or service.
+Logical data "partitioning" is a technique used to store data from multiple tenants within a single physical repository or service, where records are divided into logical "containers" based upon some "key" (i.e., some identifier).
+That's is all data from one tenant is isolated from all data of another tenant.

+> Most repository technologies have size limits (per physical container), and partitioning is also a good way to work around these kinds of limits.
+For example, storing records starting with letters A,B,C, and D in one container and records from E,F,G, and H in another container, etc. increases the capacity of the database.

 This approach is supported by most data stores and third-party online services in one form or another.
 However, not all online services implement it very well.

-The key concept behind logical data partitioning is to utilize a single physical service (and usually account subscription) and specify a "partition" for each tenant in the data.
+The key concept behind logical data partitioning is to utilize a single physical service (and usually an account subscription) and specify a "partition" for each tenant in the data.

 For example, in a SQL database, you can add an additional foreign key column to each table that contains tenanted data called `TenantId` and ensure that this column participates in each and every SQL operation, such as SELECT, INSERT, UPDATE, and DELETE.

-> Whereas, shared data across all tenants will not require this constraint.
+> Where as, the data shared across all tenants will not require this partition key.
 >
 > There is a real world danger with this kind of partitioning, that developers can easily make a mistake and forget to include the `TenantId` in the query or update statement, and they can inadvertently expose data from one tenant to others, causing a data breach event.